What is Think Local Act Personal?

 We are a national partnership of more than 50 organisations committed to transforming health and care through personalisation and community-based support.

-The work of the partnership is coordinated by a small core team with policy advisors responsible for pooling resources from different partnership members.
-This arrangement puts us in the unique position of bringing together people who use services and carers with national organisations.
+The work is coordinated by a small core team.
+Policy advisors are responsible for producing resources from different partnership members around the themes of commissioning, self-directed support, and community-centred approaches.
+This puts us in the unique position of bringing together people who use services and carers with national organisations.

-TLAP is hosted by partner organisation Social Care Institute for Excellence (SCIE) in London.
+TLAP is hosted by partner organisation Social Care Institute for Excellence (SCIE)..

 What we do